Smoothness of the law of manifold-valued Markov processes with jumps

-From Theorem 2.2 of \cite{liao04}, these processes are obtained as $X_t=\pi(\Xi_t)$, where $\Xi_t$ is a left Lévy process on $G$ which is invariant under the right action of $H$.
-The invariance of $X$ implies in particular that its Lévy kernel $\mu_x$ can be deduced from $\mu_o$ which will be simply called the Lévy measure $\mu_X$ of $X$; it is a $H$-invariant measure on $M\setminus\{o\}$ which integrates $\delta^2(o,x)\wedge1$ (for the Riemannian distance $\delta$).
-The Lévy process $\Xi$ on $G$ can be obtained by taking a Lévy measure given by
+From Theorem 2.2 of \cite{liao04}, these processes are obtained as $X_t=\pi(\Xi_t)$, where $\Xi_t$ is a left L\'{e}vy process on $G$ which is invariant under the right action of $H$.
+The invariance of $X$ implies in particular that its L\'{e}vy kernel $\mu_x$ can be deduced from $\mu_o$ which will be simply called the L\'{e}vy measure $\mu_X$ of $X$; it is a $H$-invariant measure on $M\setminus\{o\}$ which integrates $\delta^2(o,x)\wedge1$ (for the Riemannian distance $\delta$).
+The L\'{e}vy process $\Xi$ on $G$ can be obtained by taking a L\'{e}vy measure given by

 where the $H$-invariance of $\mu_X$ implies that $\mu_\Xi$ does not depend on the choice of the section $S$ (see \cite{liao04}).
 Then the generator of $\Xi$ can be written by means of \eqref{infglevy}, for a neighbourhood $V_G=\exp U_G$, where $U_G$ is a small enough ball of $\lieal$ (in particular $U_G$ is $\Ad(H)$-invariant), and for a drift $\kappa\in\lieal$ which is $\Ad(H)$-invariant.